 Things are beginning to warm up, it will still be a while before the soil temperature is warm enough for strong growth, and we will still have a few cold spells yet.

-Mow anytime the weather is dry enough, but keep you cutting height high still for a while.
+You can mow anytime the weather is dry enough, but keep your cutting height high still for a while.
 Another job you can begin to think about is scarifying or giving the lawn a jolly good rake.

 Apart from mowing, scarifying is probably the first job you should be doing in the spring.
 If you fertilise or top dress or… scarifying might mess up your careful work.
 So let’s get the scarifying out of the way first.